-Brief description of the operation and other information required for Amount (thousands Corporate name of the related party its evaluation of euros) - - -
+Corporate name of the related party Brief description of the operation and other information required for its evaluation Amount (thousands of euros)

-Section 20 of AEDAS Homes's 2022/23 Consolidated Annual Accounts, for the financial year ended 31 March 2023, itemizes all related transactions carried out by the AEDAS Homes Group.
-They have not been included in this 2022/23 Corporate Governance Report given that the transactions are quantitatively negligible or materially irrelevant.
+Section 20 of AEDAS Homes's 2023/24 Consolidated Annual Accounts, for the financial year ended 31 March 2024, itemizes all related transactions carried out by the AEDAS Homes Group.
+They have not been included in this 2023/24 Corporate Governance Report given that the transactions are quantitatively negligible or materially irrelevant.